2023 Most Popular Mechanical Engineering Master's Degree Schools in Alabama

 Read full report on Mechanical Engineering at The University of Alabama

 You’ll be in good company if you decide to attend Auburn University.
 It ranked #2 on our 2023 Most Popular Mechanical Engineering Master’s Degree Schools in Alabama list.
-Located in the small city of Auburn, Auburn is a public college with a fairly large student population.
+Located in the small city of Auburn, Auburn is a public school with a fairly large student population.

 Of the 25 students majoring in ME at Auburn, 84% are male and 16% are female.